mohammadrezarouhani/Design-Patterns/README.md

 <img src="files/basic.py.png">

+## 1
-### 1- we can solve problem1 with 2 class first of all we have Button class act as event and a CustomerService act as service. we create new class named CustomerAddCommand that inherit from Command class and pass CustomerService class ti it's constructor. inside execute method we call add_customer function inorder ro handle add functionallity. so after this, first we create a CustomerService class instance and pass it to instance of CustomerAddCommand and we also pass this command to Button class. in Button class we have click method that trigger the click functionallity we call it and new customer will be added base bu detail we provided
+ we can solve problem1 with 2 class first of all we have Button class act as event and a CustomerService act as service. we create new class named CustomerAddCommand that inherit from Command class and pass CustomerService class ti it's constructor. inside execute method we call add_customer function inorder ro handle add functionallity. so after this, first we create a CustomerService class instance and pass it to instance of CustomerAddCommand and we also pass this command to Button class. in Button class we have click method that trigger the click functionallity we call it and new customer will be added base bu detail we provided

 <img src="files/composite.py.png">

+## 2
-### 2- for problem 2 we just add a as many command class we need  and also create a COmposite class that have command_list array and and add fnction that get a command and add to list. in execute method we use a for loop and execute all command. so if we add our commands instance to composite class and call the execute method all command will be executed
+ for problem 2 we just add a as many command class we need  and also create a COmposite class that have command_list array and and add fnction that get a command and add to list. in execute method we use a for loop and execute all command. so if we add our commands instance to composite class and call the execute method all command will be executed

 <img src="files/undo.py.png">

+## 3
-### 3-for problem 3, undo mechnism we have Command class and UndoableCommand that inherit from Command, also havwe history class for saving commands also have a HtmlDocument and BoldCommand inherited from Undoable and have a prevContent attr, these are our main classes we want to do undo, also we must add an undo class. for using these pattern we create instance from Html Document and Bold Command and call execte method the will use Bold Command of HtmlDoc and make Docs contents Bold in execute method also we set prevContent atter value and add present instance of BoldCommand to History(when we create an instance from Bold we must pass Doc & History class to its constructor). at last we just need an instance of Undo class and passing history to this instance. when we call undo function. the history.pop() will be called and the result is a UndobleCommand object that we can also call unexecute this obejct. this will automatically undo the content of the document.
+for problem 3, undo mechnism we have Command class and UndoableCommand that inherit from Command, also havwe history class for saving commands also have a HtmlDocument and BoldCommand inherited from Undoable and have a prevContent attr, these are our main classes we want to do undo, also we must add an undo class. for using these pattern we create instance from Html Document and Bold Command and call execte method the will use Bold Command of HtmlDoc and make Docs contents Bold in execute method also we set prevContent atter value and add present instance of BoldCommand to History(when we create an instance from Bold we must pass Doc & History class to its constructor). at last we just need an instance of Undo class and passing history to this instance. when we call undo function. the history.pop() will be called and the result is a UndobleCommand object that we can also call unexecute this obejct. this will automatically undo the content of the document.